mesosphere/dcos-docs-site/pages/services/prometheus/version_tbd/managing/index.md

 Once this plan execution is completed, the backup will be uploaded to S3.
-The Nifi backup is taken using the Nifi toolkit.
-The Nifi backup will be done using three sidecar tasks:
+The Prometheus backup is taken using the Prometheus toolkit.
+The Prometheus backup will be done using three sidecar tasks:

     1. Backup - Backup to local node (ROOT/MOUNT)